The COVID-19 Pandemic Changed Everything

 The disproportionate impact COVID-19 has had on Central Indiana's LGBTQ+ community simply cannot be ignored.

 The late 2020 COVID-19 Impact Survey was distributed both electronically through email and social media channels and in-person through service locations of partnering organizations.
 Given this approach, responses are likely limited to those individuals who are connected to participating community agencies.
 Based on these limitations, survey responses may not represent the full diversity of the LGBTQ+ community within Greater Indianapolis.

-LGBTQ+ Needs assessment results
+LGBTQ+ Needs Assessment

-Gathering Community Input
+Gathering Community Feedback

 While a variety of needs emerged, the majority of survey participants said access to healthcare and mental healthcare, youth support, and hate crime protections ranked as the most important issues needing to be addressed.
 The report also underscores the importance of creating an LGBTQ+ community center located in Indianapolis.

 “LGBTQ+ people face discrimination on multiple fronts and may often lack the needed resources to overcome barriers to achieving success.,” explained Alan Witchey, president and CEO of Damien Center.
 “The findings showed a critical need to decrease health inequities and under and unemployment, while increasing educational attainment, basic needs, and social connectedness.”

 Greatest Areas of Need

 - Youth Support